Kuwait: Fire breaks out at oil refinery | DW | 18.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 An explosion at a refinery in Kuwait has sent plumes of smoke billowing into the sky.
-There are no reports of any casualties.
+Officials said that there have been a number of minor injuries.

 A fire broke out on Monday at the sulfur removal unit of the Mina Al-Ahmadi oil refinery in Kuwait, the country's National Petroleum Company (KNPC) said.

 Residents of the Fahaheel district reported hearing an explosion, AP said.
-There were no immediate reports of casualties but users took to social media to share photos and videos of the blaze.
+People took to social media to share photos and videos of the blaze.

 "The refinery operations and export operations were not affected and there has been no impact to local marketing operations and supplies to the electricity and water ministry," KNPC said on its Twitter account.